 Monsoon Kayak Expedition

-This is an itinerary we have put together for experienced paddlers (Must be solid Grade III+ with roll, with some experience of big volume rivers) for the months of June - Sept.
+This is an itinerary we have put together for experienced paddlers (Must be solid Grade IV+ with roll, with some experience of big volume rivers) for the months of June - Sept.

-We'll start things off with a warm up on the Trisuli, just a 3 hour drive from Kathmandu, although we say 'warm up' this is one of the biggest volume rivers we will come across.
+We'll start things off with a warm up on the Trisuli River, just a 3 hour drive from Kathmandu, although we say 'warm up' this is one of the biggest volume rivers we will come across.
 But with big bouncy wave trains, this is still a safe river and A LOT of fun!
 We will depart from our office in Kathmandu at 6.30am.
-This will give you a chance to try out the big volume whitewater in Nepal and give our guides the chance to decide whether you are competant to take on the rivers that come next.
-After 4 hours on the water we will take out and head to Damauli where we will make camp for the night.
+This will give you a chance to try out the big volume whitewater in Nepal and give our guides the chance to decide whether you are competent to take on the rivers that come next.
+After 4 hours on the water we will take out and spend the night at our private camp, Gurung Valley.

 Normally it takes us two days to complete the Lower Seti, but with the high monsoon flows we will sail through it in just one taking us back to the Trisuli River.
-From here we then jump in our jeep and transfer to the Marsyandi so we're ready for tomorrow.
+From here we then jump in our jeep and spend another night at our tented camp.

 Breakfast and lunch included.
 Kathmandu Hotel accommodation

 Although the Upper Bhote Kosi is a big no no during the monsoon, the Lower section is at it's best.
 Depending on your kayaking abilities we may scout and portage a few rapids, but other than that it's big trains, a few play holes and a whole heap of fun!

 Lunch and dinner provided.
 Stay at Sukute Resort.

 Today we're headed to the Belephii, a short off road drive gets us to the put in for this bolder garden on a river and unfortunatley it's the last river of the trip.
 Once we take out at Sukute, it's a two hour drive back to Kathmandu.